Transport · Airports · XMN

 About this airport

-Xiamen Gaoqi International Airport serves one of China's most-visited coastal cities: a compact island municipality known for the pedestrian-only Gulangyu Island (UNESCO World Heritage Site), its well-preserved 1920s–40s colonial architecture, and a mild, humid climate that allows year-round beach activity.
+Xiamen Gaoqi International Airport serves one of China's most-visited coastal cities: a compact island municipality known for the pedestrian-only Gulangyu Island (UNESCO World Heritage Site), its well-preserved early 20th-century colonial architecture, and a mild, humid climate that allows year-round waterfront activity.

-Xiamen Airlines — a Fujian-based carrier that is majority-owned by China Southern — has its hub here and operates an extensive domestic network as well as routes throughout Southeast Asia and to Japan, South Korea, and Australia.
-The airline is known for high service standards relative to the Chinese domestic market.
+Xiamen Airlines — a Fujian-based carrier majority-owned by China Southern — has its hub here and operates an extensive domestic network as well as routes throughout Southeast Asia and to Japan, South Korea, and Australia.
+The airline is known for above-average service standards relative to the Chinese domestic market.

-Gulangyu Island, accessible by a 10-minute public ferry from Xiamen proper, is one of China's most culturally layered places: the legacy of British, American, Dutch, German, and Japanese presence between the 1840s and 1940s produced an extraordinary streetscape of mansions, churches, consulates, and piano culture (Gulangyu has more pianos per capita than any other place in China, reputedly).
+Gulangyu Island, accessible by a 10-minute public ferry from the Lujiang ferry pier in the city (separate from the tourist ferry — the public ferry is cheaper and more frequent), is one of China's most culturally layered places.
+The legacy of British, American, Dutch, German, Japanese, and other national presences between the 1840s and 1940s produced an extraordinary streetscape of mansions, churches, consulates, and former commercial buildings.
+The piano culture — Gulangyu reportedly has more pianos per capita than anywhere else in China — reflects the missionary and educational institutions that made music instruction a feature of the concession community.
+The island is car-free and walkable in a full day.

 Terminals